 Figure 4 shows the response of risk appetite to unanticipated movements in current and expected values of the federal funds rate.
 But monetary policy actions and communication may have effects on risky asset prices and risk appetite that are not captured by event-study regressions using only monetary policy surprises.
-The FOMC statements and, more recently, the Fed Chair's press conferences following the release of the statement, provide additional information about various aspects of current monetary policy.
-These include the Fed's economic outlook, the balance of risks around the expected policy path (Bauer and Chernov forthcoming; Bauer, Lakdawala, and Mueller 2022), the policy reaction function (Bauer, Pflueger, and Sunderam 2022), the likelihood of unconventional policies (Kuttner 2018), or the likelihood of backstopping a deterioration in financial conditions (Cieslak and Vissing-Jorgensen 2021).
-Such information, which is not fully captured by monetary surprises based on risk-free rates with maturities of a year or less, is also likely to affect the risk appetites of investors.
-In the words of Kroencke, Schmeling, and Schrimpf (2021), "[M]onetary policy surprises extracted from changes in risk-free interest rates alone will necessarily lack an important part of the information contained in monetary policy announcements."
+The FOMC statement and, more recently, the chair's press conference, provide additional information about various aspects of current monetary policy, including the Fed's economic outlook, the balance of risks around the expected policy path (Bauer and Chernov 2021; Bauer, Lakdawala, and Mueller 2022), the policy reaction function (Bauer, Pflueger, and Sunderam 2022), the likelihood of unconventional policies (Kuttner 2018), or the likelihood of backstopping a deterioration in financial conditions (Cieslak and Vissing-Jorgensen 2021).
+Such information, which is not fully captured by monetary surprises based on risk-free rates with maturities of a year or less, is also likely to affect investors' risk appetites.
+In the words of Kroencke, Schmeling, and Schrimpf (2021), "monetary policy surprises extracted from changes in risk-free interest rates alone will necessarily lack an important part of the information contained in monetary policy announcements."

-Our estimates are consistent with the view that monetary policy actions and communication can affect risk appetite in ways not captured by monetary policy surprises: No matter how we measure these surprises or how much delay we allow for the response, we can only explain up to about 10 percent of the daily variation in risk appetite.
+Our estimates are consistent with the view that monetary policy actions and communication can affect risk appetite in ways not captured by monetary policy surprises: No matter how we measure these surprises or how much delay we allow for the response, we can only explain up to about 10 percent of the daily variation in risk appetite (see Table B3 in the Online Appendix).
 While some of the variation in risk appetite on days with FOMC announcements is certainly driven by news unrelated to monetary policy, it is hard to argue that all, or even most, of the remaining 90 percent of the daily variation in risk appetite is unrelated to monetary policy.
-Given the importance of monetary policy for financial markets, it seems much more plausible that these additional changes in risk appetite are due in part to the news about monetary policy on these days that is not fully reflected in the high-frequency policy surprise.
-This view is also supported by different types of empirical analysis, including textual analysis linking financial market reactions to the content of FOMC statements (Gardner, Scotti, and Vega 2022), stock market responses in the opposite direction from what one would expect based on monetary policy surprises (Cieslak and Schrimpf 2019; Jarociški and Karadi 2020) and, more generally, evidence on "FOMC risk shifts" (Kroencke, Schmeling, and Schrimpf 2021).
+Given the importance of monetary policy for financial markets, it seems much more plausible that these additional changes in risk appetite are in part due to the news about monetary policy on these days that is not fully reflected in the high-frequency policy surprise.
+This view is also supported by different types of empirical analysis, including textual analysis linking financial market reactions to the content of FOMC statements (Gardner, Scotti, and Vega 2021), stock market responses in the opposite direction from what one would expect based on monetary policy surprises (Cieslak and Schrimpf 2019; Jarociński and Karadi 2020), and, more generally, evidence on "FOMC risk shifts" (Kroencke, Schmeling, and Schrimpf 2021).